 6. Tackle Your To-Do List

 A to-do list can either hold you back or help you stay motivated to reach your goals.
-The key is to make your to-do list actually doable.
+The trick is to make your to-do list actually doable.
 When you make a to-do list, make sure you’re keeping tip #2 in mind by writing down reasonable goals to accomplish each day.

-Did you know that checking things off a list releases small amounts of dopamine?
-That’s right.
-Crossing off something on your to-do list releases the feel-good chemical responsible for feelings of learning, pleasure and motivation.
+Not to mention, crossing off something on your to-do list releases the feel-good chemical responsible for feelings of learning, pleasure and motivation.

-Whether you make a to-do list for an upcoming move, vacation or simply what you need to get done each day, crossing off those reasonable goals you’ve set out for yourself on your list can give you a serious sense of satisfaction.
+Whether you make a to-do list for an upcoming move, vacation or simply what you need to get done each day, crossing off goals you’ve set out for yourself on your list can give you a serious sense of satisfaction.
 This sense of accomplishment can help you check off the rest of your items on that list with motivation and ease.

 7. Visualize a Positive Outcome